 However, I’ve personally broken that mold on my list with BUGLETTE THE MESSY SLEEPER (Tricycle Press) by Bethanie Murguia (and its sequel, coming from Knopf in 2013, SNIPPET THE EARLY RISER), WHEN BLUE MET EGG (coming from Dial/Penguin in 2012) by Lindsay Ward, and POCO LOCO (coming from Marshall Cavendish in 2013) by John Krause.
-It’s important to note that none of these books deal with issues so difficult that we needed to project them onto animals.
+It’s important to note that none of these books deal with issues so difficult that we needed to project them onto talking animals.
 It’s more important to note that all of them are tales that could only happen with these particular characters, because their creators made very active story choices.
+This is a critical point to keep in mind when you’re approaching how to write a character.
 I think that’s the bottom line, right there.

 My developmental editing services will help you determine which kinds of characters (whether animal or human) will best suit the needs of your story.